Ex-Trump aide Nunberg says will not comply with Russia probe subpoena

 Sam Nunberg first worked for one of Trump’s businesses and later helped advise Trump’s presidential campaign, but he was fired in August 2015 amid reports that he posted racially charged messages on Facebook.

-In interviews on multiple news networks on Monday, Nunberg said he would refuse to comply with the subpoena.
-In doing so, he risks serving time in jail.
+In multiple interviews with media outlets on Monday, Nunberg said he would refuse to comply with the subpoena.
+If he does not comply, he would risk serving time in jail.

 “I’m not going to cooperate,” Nunberg told MSNBC.